Vegetation

-Increase perennial grass: Average of 20% native perennial grass cover on the west side by 2020.
+Increase perennial grass: Average of 20% native perennial grass cover on the west side.

-Maintain covered soil surface: All pastures average <5% bare ground across the ranch by 2020.
+Maintain covered soil surface: All pastures average <5% bare ground across the ranch.

 Perennial grasses: Grasses that can survive for many years, whereas annual grasses germinate from seed, reproduce, and die each year.
 Perennial grasses generally turn green sooner, stay green longer, produce more biomass, and are more drought-tolerant than annual grasses.
 Their deep roots stabilize soil, improve water infiltration, and recycle nutrients.